If you are considering taking your family on a Coco Key Indoor Water Resort trip, this review is for you!

 - Peak Season Weekend Pass: $26.95 per person per day (FL Resident Rate Does not Apply)

-~We received complimentary day passes for the purpose of writing this review.
+~We received complimentary day passes to write this review.
 All opinions belong to my family and me!